Fiesta Nacional de la Danza

 The Fiesta Nacional de la Danza (English: National Danza Festival), also known as Semana de la Danza Puertorriqueña (English: Puerto Rican Danza Week), is a cultural celebration that takes place every year in Ponce, Puerto Rico.
 The festival centers on the danza, a musical genre native from the city of Ponce and oftentimes called "Puerto Rico's classical music" with rhythm, tune, and cadence that are similar to the waltz.
 The celebration lasts a week and takes place in mid-May.
 It is sponsored by the Ponce Municipal Government and the Institute of Puerto Rican Culture.

 History

 The island-wide celebration has been sponsored by the Government of Puerto Rico since at least 1972, when it was codified into Law (Act 20 of April 26, 1972) that the Institute of Puerto Rican Culture was to sponsor the celebration of the Puerto Rican Danza Week every year during the birthday of Juan Morel Campos.
-However, in Ponce that celebration had already been taking place since the nineteenth century.
+However, in Ponce that celebration had already been taken place since the nineteenth century.